-- Establishments will have a number of interventions that aim to build protective resilience factors in children and young people, particularly those who are identified as being vulnerable or at risk. - Buddy systems, especially at transition times. - Groups to support identified pupils for example nurture groups and 'Seasons for Growth' - Use of materials such as 'Cool in School', 'Keeping Myself Safe'. - Participation in the Emotional Wellbeing academy led by Psychological Services and Child and Adolescent Mental Health Service (CAMHS). - Peer mentoring and mediation. - Specialist individual supports within and beyond school e.g. counselling and therapeutic services - Playground supervision from trained staff who encourage and lead play - Arrangements for young people to raise issues confidently with staff including for example, confidential 'Comments Box' or 'Listening Post' in a neutral and confidential place. - Encouraging everyone to respect others even if they don't like them, they don't agree with them or do they don't enjoy the same things they do. - Involvement of other agencies and partners in social work, health, police and the voluntary sector. - Involvement of Psychological Services where appropriate and with consent from the child and their parents
+- Establishments will have a number of interventions that aim to build protective resilience factors in children and young people, particularly those who are identified as being vulnerable or at risk. - Specialist individual supports within and beyond the living environment e.g. Me Time sessions, counselling and therapeutic services - Supervision from Residential Care Officers and Management who can intervene and positively role model. - Arrangements for young people to raise issues confidently with staff. - Encouraging everyone to respect others even if they don't like them, they don't agree with them or do they don't enjoy the same things they do. - Involvement of other agencies and partners in social work, health, police, education and the voluntary sector. - Involvement of Psychological Services where appropriate and with consent from the child, their Social Worker and if applicable their parents